Santa Cruz County Passenger Rail Study

-Could passenger rail transit service work in Santa Cruz County?
-The RTC is studying the feasibility of passenger rail transit service along the 32-mile Santa Cruz Branch Rail Line which roughly parallels Highway 1 and the coast in Santa Cruz County.
-This study will include: ridership projections, capital and operating costs, varying service scenarios and technologies; integration with other rail corridor uses; and connectivity to other bus and rail services.
-The draft study is expected to be available for public review in Spring 2015.
+The RTC is studying the feasibility of passenger rail transit service along the Santa Cruz Branch Rail Line which roughly parallels Highway 1 and the coast in Santa Cruz County.
+The RTC is seeking input on the Draft Report through July 8.

 Public Participation – Your input is important

-The first stage of public input (Summer 2014) included a public workshop and an online survey on goals and objectives, possible stations, and service scenarios.
+Past input: The first stage of public input (Summer 2014) included a public workshop and an online survey on goals and objectives, possible stations, and service scenarios.
 Over 2,000 people provided input on Santa Cruz County passenger rail by participating in the survey or attending the workshop.
-Click here for a summary of the survey (1957 respondents).
-Click here for the summary of the workshop (104 people signed in).

 - Goals and Objectives for Passenger Rail Services